homecontact

 About Sean

-Sean Patrick French, a 17 year-old junior, community volunteer, honor roll student and record-setting athlete at Chatham High School, lost his life on January 1, 2002 as a passenger in a drunk driving car crash.
+Sean Patrick French, a 17 year-old junior, community volunteer, honor roll student and record-setting athlete at Chatham High School, lost his life on January 1, 2002 as a passenger in an underage drunk driving car crash.